Wildlife

 Mohave Rattlesnake, Crotalus scutulatus.

 Primarily nocturnal, with crepuscular activity during moderate weather.
 Feeds on rats, mice, lizards, birds, and frogs.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for